Energy Efficiency Requirements

 Energy efficiency regulations apply to energy-using and energy-related products which are defined as any item/good having an impact on energy consumption during use.

-Our coverage of energy efficiency in C2P focuses on laws and regulations that contain mandatory energy labeling requirements and energy efficiency requirements for products.
+C2P energy efficiency focuses on laws and regulations that contain mandatory energy labeling requirements and energy efficiency requirements for products.

 Minimum energy performance standards (MEPS) require products to meet a minimum level of energy performance before they are placed on the market.
 These standards aim to eliminate inefficient products from the market by prohibiting the sale of products that fail to meet a minimum performance level.
 Various jurisdictions have used mandatory MEPS as a means for setting energy efficiency requirements for their products to protect the environment by lowering energy consumption.